keifufu/rainmeter-rust-plugin-template/README.md

 It's important to note that `build.bat` has configuration options, make sure to check them out!

 Additionally, plugin name, version and copyright can be found in `Cargo.toml`

-### Notes
-- The 32bit output is currently crashing rainmeter, I'm working on resolving it.